Growing Broccoli

-Growing Broccoli is not difficult and you are rewarded with a delicious vegetable.
-Learn about harvesting broccoli and planting broccoli and the different varieties.
+Growing Broccoli is not difficult and you are rewarded with a delicious and nutricious vegetable.
+Learn about harvesting and planting broccoli and the different varieties.

-Growing broccoli is a cool season gardening activity.
-Broccoli is a member of the cabbage and kale family and is high in vitamins A, C, and D.
+Broccoli is a cool season garden vegetable and is a member of the cabbage and kale family.
+It is high in vitamins A, C, and D and apart from being really tasty it is known to have many health benefits.

 Broccoli is a good plant for budding farmers because it is fairly low maintenance until harvest time and so easy to grow.
 This makes it a great vegetable for beginner gardeners.